ryangittings/11ty-edge-issue/README.md

 # 11ty Edge Help

 So, I'm trying to use a shortcode on the Edge.
 I want to re-use the same one as the main eleventyConfig file.
-In my actual use-case, I have an npn dependency function within the filter.
+I have an npm dependency function within the filter in my actual use case.

-How can I use this shortcode on the edge too, with one source of truth?
+How can I use this shortcode on edge, too, with one source of truth?